International airports in Israel. Israel airports for international flights

 Historical reference

-Ben Gurion Airport: top view.
+Ben Gurion Airport: view from above.

-November 2004 the second terminal was opened.
+In November 2004 the second terminal was opened.

 Inside Ben Gurion Airport.